-What is the CINAHL Complete Database Guide??
+What is the CINAHL Complete Database Guide?

 This guide will show you how to use CINAHL Complete to find journal articles for your assignments.
 CINAHL Complete provides access to literature in nursing and 17 allied health disciplines from 1937 to present.
 CINAHL Complete indexes over 5,000 journal in the nursing field and health related fields.
 It also offers access to full-text and abstracted articles, evidence-based care sheets, and more.

 Many of the things you learn from this guide can be used in our other library databases.
 You will be given search strategies, and other helpful hints, for searching in CINAHL Complete before starting your own searching.
-There is a short quiz at the end to see how well this tutorial worked for you.

 The best way to find journal articles for your assignments is to use the library's databases.

 While just Googling is quicker, you cannot always verify the accuracy of a website...or worse, you may be asked to pay $$ for limited use of an article you find online that you could be getting free from the library!

 To find CINAHL Complete on our website, click on the toolbar and select Research, from the drop-down menu select Resouces and then click on the red button Resources by Subject.
 Select Nursing to get to the Nursing Page that lists all our databases, guides and contact information for nursing resources.

 Scroll down the screen until you reach CINAHL Complete.
 Then click on "Click here to access CINAHL Complete".